chao-chan/SkidCheck-2.0-Edit/README.md

 sk_admin 0/1  --Only send SK messages to admins.
 OFF by default, useless if sk_kick or sk_omit is 1

+sk_sync  6/0  --Allow list sync from GitHub? value == hours to check for updates.
+ON by default

+Commands:
+sk            --Does a re-check of everyone in game, does the sound and message.

+sk_update     --Sync all lists rignt now, usually runs every sk_sync hours

 Logs (in the /data folder):